mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Respond graciously to critiques

-The fastest ways to ruin a code review is to take feedback personally.
+The fastest way to ruin a code review is to take feedback personally.
 This is difficult for many developers, as people who take pride in their work often see it as an extension of themselves.
 Sometimes your reviewer tactlessly [frames their feedback as a personal critique](/human-code-reviews-1/#never-say-you).

 As the author, [you ultimately control how you react to feedback](/book-reports/7-habits-of-highly-effective-people/#habit-1-be-proactive).
 Treat your reviewer's feedback as an objective discussion about the code, not your personal worth as a human.
 Getting defensive about feedback will only make things worse.